Illumina/PrimateAI-3D/primateAI-3D-torch/README.md

 `<runFolderPath>` is the folder where log and output files will be saved .

 ## Evaluation
-Notebook `./notebooks/evalScores.ipynb` (this repo) performs an evaluation of the precomputed PrimateAI-3D scores.
+Notebook `./notebooks/evalScores.ipynb` (this repo) performs an evaluation of the original precomputed PrimateAI-3D scores.

 ## Contact
 thamp@illumina.com